-In 2018, Switzerland’s economy was ranked 20th in the world in gross domestic product (GDP).
-The country’s economy is dependent on banking, tourism, and the export of pharmaceuticals, gemstones, machinery, computers, chemicals, watches, optical equipment, and perfumes.
+In 2020, Switzerland’s economy was ranked 18th in the world in gross domestic product (GDP).
+The country’s economy is dependent on banking, tourism, and the export of gold, pharmaceuticals, vaccines, watches, and jewelry.

-In 2017, Switzerland’s utilities used renewable energy (65%), nuclear power (34%), and natural gas (1%) to generate electricity in the country.
-Hydropower is the dominant source of renewable energy in Switzerland.
+In 2020, Switzerland’s utilities used renewable energy (65.1 %), nuclear power (33.9 %), and oil (1.0 %) to generate electricity in the country.
+Hydropower is the dominant types of renewable energy used to generate electricity in Switzerland.

 Website – “Our Energy Conundrum”

 Gross Domestic Product 2019 – World Bank DataBank

 The Observatory of Economic Complexity (OEC) – Switzerland

 Carbon Brief – “2015: Tracking Country Climate Pledges”